-As you can appreciate, there are quite a few different factors to consider for those considering moving their boiler, including the location, the amount of pipework required, and the labour that may be involved.
-According to experts at EasyBoilerCompany.com, doing proper research on layout specifications and hinders to moving your unit should hold a key spot on your budget and checklist.
+As you can appreciate, there are quite a few different factors to consider.
+That includes the location, the amount of pipework required, and the labour it may involve.
+According to experts at EasyBoilerCompany.com, doing proper research on layout specifications and hinders moving your unit should hold a key spot on your budget and checklist.

 No two properties are the same, and therefore no two jobs are the same.

-Bear in mind that once you have the boiler installed, you will need to monitor the pressure as it will probably need continual adjustments until it has settled down in the new location.
+Remember that once you have the boiler installed, you will need to monitor the pressure.
+It will probably need continual adjustments until it has settled down in the new location.

-Finally, a carbon monoxide detector is an essential component in any home using a combustible appliance such as a gas boiler.
-Therefore, ensure you secure yourself one and place in near to your boiler, so you detect any future leaks as soon as they occur, keeping you and your family safe.
+Finally, a carbon monoxide detector is essential in any home using a combustible appliance such as a gas boiler.
+Therefore, ensure you secure yourself with one and place it near to your boiler.
+This way, you'll detect any future leaks as soon as they occur, keeping you and your family safe.